fpicarras/obsidian-main-vault/GoldenRift/Trading System.md

 > Villagers are unique, because they allow some worldbuilding to occur, one could create stalls or custom villages that focus on some specific products; like a magic town or a wandering gypsy monster hunter!

 ## Datapack

+This [Datapack](https://www.planetminecraft.com/data-pack/villager-shop-creator/) allows us to create simple villager trades with a huge customization potential.
+On the downside...
+It requires in-game action... meaning we can't simply generate a script to do the job...
+Or can we 👀...